Bob McIntyre (motorcyclist): Racing at Isle of Man

-For 1952 he rode a BSA to second in the Isle of Man Junior Clubmans TT, averaging 80.09 mi/h on his fastest lap.
+For 1952, McIntyre rode a BSA to second in the Isle of Man Junior Clubmans TT, averaging 80.09 mi/h on his fastest lap.
 A long association with the Isle of Man Mountain Circuit had begun.
-Later that year McIntyre returned to win the Manx Junior (350cc) and come second in the Manx Senior (500cc) riding the same AJS 7R in both classes.
+Later that year, he returned to win the Manx Junior (350cc) and come second in the Manx Senior (500cc) riding the same AJS 7R in both classes.

 AJS rider

 In 1953, following some English National short circuit wins, McIntyre went to the North West 200 for his first International win on an AJS 7R in the 350 cc class.
 Despite having to retire at the TT that year, his performance was noticed by AJS, and he joined that team for the 1953 Grands Prix World championship.
 The only win was at Pau in France, there was a third at the Ulster Grand Prix, and he was in the first six placings for the Netherlands, Switzerland and Belgium.
-In the 1954 Isle of Man Senior TT McIntyre came 14th on an AJS.
+In the 1954 Isle of Man Senior TT, McIntyre came 14th on an AJS.

 Potts Norton privateer

 AJS pulled out of racing, and McIntyre was soon riding the 'Dustbin' faired Potts Norton, and winning.
-The TT looked to be within reach, and in the 1955 Isle of Man Junior TT he did lead for four of the seven laps, but brake overheating and suspension problems forced him to slow, allowing Bill Lomas on a Moto Guzzi to go on to victory, with McIntyre second.
-In the Senior he managed fifth, with an average of 93.83 mi/h, very good for a private entrant among works teams.
+The TT looked to be within reach, and in the 1955 Isle of Man Junior TT, he did lead for four of the seven laps, but brake overheating and suspension problems forced him to slow, allowing Bill Lomas on a Moto Guzzi to go on to victory, with McIntyre second.
+In the Senior, he managed fifth, with an average of 93.83 mi/h, very good for a private entrant among works teams.
 Giulio Carcano offered him a Guzzi ride after, but he did not accept.

-He continued to ride the 'Dustbin' faired Norton for Joe Potts, from Bellshill near Glasgow, and continued to win races other than the TT.
+McIntyre continued to ride the 'Dustbin' faired Norton for Joe Potts, from Bellshill near Glasgow, and continued to win races other than the TT.
 The 1956 TT saw retirements with mechanical problems.